 - You must then fill out the SAF online application form, attach a copy out of the SAF Assessment Tool email output and the relevant financial documentation for your household situation.

 - Due to COVID-19, there is no requirement to visit the office in person to submit your application.

-- There is no physical visits permitted to the Student Assistance Fund, but online consulatations can be requested via the Contact us section of this website.
+- There is no physical visits permitted to the Student Assistance Fund, but online consultations can be requested via the Contact us section of this website.
 We do not accept applications by email.

-If you are unable to complete the assessment tool due to your unique situation, believe that the guidance produced from the assessment tool varies from your actual situation, had a change of circumstances, travelled or worked abroad or have a complex situation, then you need to make an appointment to meet us online at: Contact us
+If you are unable to complete the assessment tool due to your unique situation, believe that the guidance produced from the assessment tool varies from your actual situation, had a change of circumstances, traveled or worked abroad, or have a complex situation, then you need to make an appointment to meet us online at Contact us

 Student Assistance Fund Application Form